AArnott/Nerdbank.MessagePack/docfx/docs/custom-converters.md

 ### Delegating to sub-values

-The @Nerdbank.MessagePack.SerializationContext.GetConverter* method may be used to obtain a converter to use for members of the type your converter is serializing or deserializing.
+The @Nerdbank.MessagePack.SerializationContext.GetConverter*?displayProperty=nameWithType method may be used to obtain a converter to use for members of the type your converter is serializing or deserializing.

 [!code-csharp[](../../samples/CustomConverters.cs#DelegateSubValues)]